Otakumesi/flycheck-elixir-dialyxir/README.md

-# flycheck-dialyzer ― Flycheck for Dialixir
+# flycheck-elixir-dialyzer ― Flycheck for Dialixir

 ## Summary
 This package is a [FlyCheck](http://www.flycheck.org/en/latest/) interface to [Dialyxir](http://github.com/jeremyjh/dialyxir).